unibe-geodata-modelling/2018-settlements-environment/ReadMeTPI.txt

 **********************************
 **********************************

-When you have run the script you have four dBase files (on per buffer) and an additional dBase file with the mean and standard deviation.
+When you have run the script you have four dBase files (one per buffer distance) with the frequency and mean land coverage in percent per landform class and four each buffer distance an additional dBase file with the mean and standard deviation.

-In this case further evaluation was done in Excel.
+The visualisation itself was done in Excel.

 Lines that are not commented on in this ReadMe do not need to be adjusted.